2015–2016 University of Missouri protests: Protests

 The first student protests occurred on September 24, 2015, at an event called "Racism Lives Here," where protesters claimed nothing had been done to address Head's concerns.
 On October 1, a second "Racism Lives Here" event was held with 40–50 participants.

 An incident involving a drunken student on October 4 gave rise to more racial tensions.
 While an African-American student group, the Legion of Black Collegians, was preparing for Homecoming activities, a white student walked on stage and was asked to leave.
 Supposedly, while departing the premises the student said, "These niggers are getting aggressive with me", according to the LBC.
 This prompted chancellor Loftin, traveling outside the US, to record a video message in response and to release a statement that said, "Racism and all prejudice is heinous, insidious and damaging to Mizzou...
 That is why all of us must commit to changing the culture at this university."
 Later that month, the student group "Concerned Student 1950" was created, referring to the first year the University of Missouri admitted black students.

 On October 24, a police officer responding to a property damage complaint reported that an unknown vandal had smeared feces in the shape of a swastika on a bathroom wall in a dorm on campus.

 On November 3, student Jonathan Butler launched a hunger strike, vowing not to eat until the president resigned.
-One of Butler's stated reasons for this was that Timothy Wolfe's car had hit him during a protest against Wolfe at the school's homecoming parade.
-Students confronted the president by linking arms in front of his vehicle.
-The car revved its engine and following this Butler was bumped.
+One of Butler's stated reasons for this was that Timothy Wolfe's car had struck him during a protest against Wolfe at the school's homecoming parade.
+During the incident, Students confronted the president by linking arms in front of his vehicle.
+Wolfe revved the car's engine and drove into Butler.
 No police charges were filed in connection to the incident.

 His statement said, "Mr. Wolfe had ample opportunity to create policies and reform that could shift the culture of Mizzou in a positive direction but in each scenario he failed to do so."
 Butler later cited his participation in the Ferguson protests against the 2014 shooting of Michael Brown as a major influence for his action.